 These issues - coverage under Worker's Compensation and coverage for tort liability - are both complicated topics with many ramifications which are open to legal interpretation.
 Furthermore, the coverage here has not been comprehensive.
-A somewhat expanded discussion can be found in the February and March 2000 issues of the Wisconsin ARES/RACES Emergency Coordinator Newsletter, which can be viewed at or downloaded from the Wisconsin ARES/RACES web site at: http://www.wi-aresraces.org.
+A somewhat expanded discussion can be found in the February and March 2000 issues of the Wisconsin ARES/RACES Emergency Coordinator Newsletter, which can be viewed at or downloaded from the Wisconsin ARES/RACES tab on the web site at: https://wi-arrl.org